What is a GPR Survey?

 Why is a GPR survey useful?

-GPR surveys have proved very useful in renovation projects, particularly for properties that may have been split up into different flats.
+Ground Penetrating Radar Surveys have proved very useful in renovation projects, particularly for properties that may have been split up into different flats.
 Walls can incorporate several flues running to fireplaces on different floors of a building.
 If, as part of a redesign, you wish to remove a wall, it is important to understand whether that might affect neighbours either above or below.

 Additionally, decommissioned flues can be used to accommodate cabling or pipework as it travels through a property – a GPR survey can facilitate this by establishing where the flues run from and to.
 Any kind of invasive work – knocking though walls or drilling into walls to accommodate services etc. will benefit from a GPR survey which will show very clearly what is behind a wall.